Nvidia to kill Shield TV Gamestream feature in February 2023

 Mid-February is when the update will reportedly drop.
 However, if you want to use Gamestream for a little bit longer, you can choose to not update your device.
 According to Nvidia, if you don’t update, “Gamestream may continue to work for a time, but will no longer be supported and eventually will stop working.”

 It is currently unknown why Nvidia decided to end support for Gamestream.
-Learn more here.

 Image credit: Nvidia